demo1990/alertmanager-webhook-servicenow/README.md

 A [Prometheus AlertManager](https://github.com/prometheus/alertmanager) webhook receiver that manages [ServiceNow](https://www.servicenow.com) incidents from alerts, written in Go.

+## ServiceNow Prerequisites
+- A service account with permissions to read and update incidents.
+- An available incident table field (minimum of 32 characters) that will be dedicated to hold the webhook alert group ID

 ## Current features
 ### ServiceNow authentication
 The supported authentication to ServiceNow is through a service account (basic authentication through HTTPS).

-Your ServiceNow service account must have permissions to read and update incidents.

 ### Creation of incident by alert group
 One incident is created per distinct group key — as defined by the [`group_by`](https://prometheus.io/docs/alerting/configuration/#<route>) parameter of Alertmanager's `route` configuration section.
 This avoid spamming ServiceNow with incidents when a huge system failure occurs, and still provide a very flexible mechanism to group alerts in one incident.
 The ServiceNow field used to hold the group key is configurable through the `incident_group_key_field` property and will contain a hash of the group key.